ASamadKhan/AdvancedLaneFinding/README.md

 ![alt text][image3]
 The undistort is more clear from the corners and the hood of the car.
 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image but it was not working well for me. below image shows different color channels for 3 color spaces.
+below image shows R,G,B chanels for RGB colorspace and H,L,S channels for HLS colorspace..
 ![alt text][image5]
-I chose to use just the L channel of the HLS color space to isolate white lines as shown in the below image
+I used a combination of color and gradient thresholds to generate a binary image .
+For me R-channel combined with gradient and S-channel with gradient worked very well.
+Below image shows the result when R-channel with gradient is applied
 ![alt text][image6]
-I Used  B channel of the LAB colorspace to isolate yellow lines as shown in the below image.
+Similarly the below image resulted when S-channel gradient is applied..

 ![alt text][image7]
-Below are the result of applying pipeline to test images
+descroption of pipeline
+*Input image will be undistorted using the prameters calcuated from calibration *Perspective transformed applied to the undistorted image *L-channel gradiet binary image calculated from transformed image *S-channel gradient binary image calculated from transformed image *Both binary images are combined to create a combined image The below image is resulted after applyig the pipeline to test images.
 ![alt text][image8]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.